lightSky/InfiniteIndicator/README.md

 Usage
 ===========================

-There is a complete demo in my other project [CustomeViewDemo](https://github.com/lightSky/CustomeViewDemo) .You can directly check it out from github by Android Studio.
+You can directly check it out from github by Android Studio.

 ```